loosegoose0831/Crucify-net/README.md

-# Crucify Site
+# Crucify-net
-This is a basic Next.js starter site for the Crucify brand.
+This is a basic Next.js App Router site for the Crucify brand.